This is a list of small changes I did while I was researching this process and that had a big impact on my research.

 This is because of the same principle mentioned above.
 If the leaf dries before it bleaches it won’t record any image.

-The bleaching process is based on the concept of forcing the leaf to change pigments by overexposing it to extraordinary amounts of sunlight.
-4 cloudy days can easily ruin this.
+4 cloudy days can easily ruin your printing.
 If the leaf dries and goes brown and curly, no pigments will change from one colour to another.

 - Mix the fixer when the exposure has finished.